 There are several reasons to be cautious with this postulated interpretation of seismic anisotropy as a proxy for mantle flow.
-First, evidence for a depth-dependent distribution of anisotropy has been found both beneath continents (e.g., Savage and Silver, 1994; Levin et al., 1999; Vinnik et al., 2002) and oceans (e.g., Wolfe and Solomon, 1998).
-In addition, in most areas the observed seismic anisotropy is more complicated than a system with a fast horizontal axis of symmetry and may require additional radial anisotropy which has a vertical slow axis of symmetry (e.g., Ekström and Dziewonski, 1998; Shapiro and Ritzwoller, 2002).
+First, in most areas the observed seismic anisotropy is more complicated than a system with a fast horizontal axis of symmetry, and requires additional radial anisotropy which has a vertical slow axis of symmetry (e.g., Ekström and Dziewonski, 1998; Shapiro and Ritzwoller, 2002).
+Evidence for a depth-dependent distribution of anisotropy has been found both beneath continents (e.g., Savage and Silver, 1994; Levin et al., 1999; Vinnik et al., 2002) and oceans (e.g., Wolfe and Solomon, 1998).
 Second, the formation and evolution of mantle anisotropy in response to deformation is a complex process that depends on the thermal history and composition of the upper mantle.
-It has been argued, for example, that some observations of seismic anisotropy are attributable to fossil mineralogical fabric (e.g., Wolfe and Solomon, 1998) or to the presence of water in the upper mantle that can result in a fast anisotropy axis nearly perpendicular to the flow direction (e.g., Jung and Karato, 2001).
+It has been argued, for example, that some observations of seismic anisotropy are attributable to fossil mineralogical fabric (e.g., Wolfe and Solomon, 1988) or to the presence of water in the upper mantle that can result in a fast anisotropy axis nearly perpendicular to the flow direction (e.g., Jung and Karato, 2001).

-This paper aims to test the hypothesis that at large scales azimuthal anisotropy can be used as an indicator for mantle flow where, in particular, we are interested if anisotropy stands in a simple geometrical relation to sub-lithospheric shearing in the direction of present or past plate motions.
-A corollary to this hypothesis is whether water in upper mantle minerals is strongly affecting the relation between mantle flow and seismic anisotropy at large-scales.
+This paper aims to test the hypothesis that at large scales azimuthal anisotropy can be used as an indicator for mantle flow beneath oceans and its corollary that water in the upper mantle is not strongly affecting the relation between mantle flow and seismic anisotropy.
 We estimate the distribution of azimuthal anisotropy across the Pacific by inverting surface-wave dispersion data.
 We focus on the Pacific for three reasons.
 First, because the oceanic crust is thin the anisotropy of oceanic crustal minerals does not obscure estimates of mantle anisotropy as strongly as does the anisotropy of the much thicker continental crust.
 Second, both the present-day plate kinematics and the past tectonic history of the Pacific are relatively well understood.
 Third, the natural distribution of seismicity around the Pacific provides relatively good path and azimuthal coverage and, as we will show below, robust large-scale patterns of azimuthal anisotropy can be inferred from the inversion of surface waves crossing the Pacific.
-Figure 1a shows a bold black contour that defines what we refer to as "the Pacific".
+Figure 1a presents the contour that defines what we refer to as "the Pacific".
 It includes parts of the Nazca, Cocos, Juan de Fuca and Antarctic Plates in addition to most of the Pacific Plate where lithospheric age is well determined (Mueller et al., 1997).

-There have already been numerous studies of surface-wave azimuthal anisotropy across the Pacific (e.g., Forsyth, 1975; Nishimura and Forsyth, 1988, 1989; Montagner and Tanimoto, 1991; Montagner, 1998; Ekström, 2000; Trampert and Woodhouse, 2003; Becker et al., 2003).
-These studies generally agree that in the young Pacific anisotropic fast axes tend to align with present-day plate motions, lying nearly perpendicular to the East Pacific Rise.
-In addition, Nishimura and Forsyth (1988, 1989) present evidence that in the old, western Pacific fast axis tend to align nearer to the paleo-spreading direction.
-The more recent studies with large numbers of crossing paths across the Pacific have been based on relatively long period (greater than $\sim 40$ sec) surface wave phase speeds which provide rather poor vertical resolution.
-The earlier studies based on a coarser data set, in contrast, extended analyses to periods as low as 20 sec (Nishimura and Forsyth, 1988, 1989) and included measurements of both group and phase speeds (e.g., Forsyth, 1975).
-In the present paper, we apply a large, newly compiled set of group speed observations that are measured down to periods of $\sim 20$ sec, which improves both lateral and depth resolution in the uppermost mantle relative to other studies.
+There have already been numerous studies of surface-wave azimuthal anisotropy across the Pacific (e.g., Montagner and Tanimoto, 1991; Montagner, 1998; Ekström, 2000; Trampert and Woodhouse, 2003; Becker et al., 2003).
+These studies generally agree that in the young Pacific anisotropic fast axes tend to align with present-day plate motions, lying nearly perpendicular to the East Pacific Rise, but all have been based on relatively long period (greater than $\sim 40$ sec) surface wave phase speeds which provide rather poor vertical resolution.
+In contrast, we apply a large, newly compiled set of group speed observations that are measured down to periods of $\sim 20$ sec, which improves depth resolution in the uppermost mantle.